openshift-pipelines/pipelines-as-code/docs/content/_index.md

 -$ tkn pac bootstrap
 ```

-and follow the questions and installation methods which will install Pipelines as Code on cluster and help you create a Github Application.
+and follow the questions to get Pipelines as Code installed on your cluster.

-feel free to look over the `--help` to see the different options on how to install for example on Github Enterprise.
+It will then help you to create create a Github Application to connect your repositories to Pipelines as Code.
+If you are in a source code project, it will immediately ask you if you want to have a sample `PipelineRun` for `Pipelines as Code`

 ## Walkthrough video

-This 10 minute video will guide you thought the `tkn-pac bootstrap` flow :
+This 10-minute video will guide you through the `tkn-pac bootstrap` flow :

 {{< youtube ytm3brml8is >}}

 ## Documentation

-For more details on the different installation method please follow [the
+For more details on the different installation methods please follow [the
-installation document](/docs/install/overview) detailling the Pipelines as Code
+installation document](/docs/install/overview) detailing the Pipelines as Code
 installation steps.

 If you need to use `Pipelines as Code` and author `PipelineRuns` you can follow